PipeWire/pipewire/README.md

 The most important purpose of PipeWire is to run your favorite apps.

-Some application use the native PipeWire API, such as most compositors (gnome-shell, wayland, ..) to implement screen sharing.
+Some applications use the native PipeWire API, such as most compositors (gnome-shell, wayland, ...) to implement screen sharing.
 These apps will just work automatically.

 Most audio applications can use either ALSA, JACK or PulseAudio as a backend.
 PipeWire provides support for all 3 backends.
 Depending on how